itobey/fddb-exporter/README.md

 are only used to log in to the FDDB website and fetch the data.
 To determine how this tool is used (and how important it is to maintain it), the application sends some anonymous data to my server.
 The mail address is hashed and cannot be used to identify you.
-Along with the hash of the mail address, the following data is sent: amount of documents in the database, what persistence layer is used, the version of the application and the environment (container, Kubernetes or plain java).
+Along with the hash of the mail address, the following data is sent: amount of documents in the database, what persistence layer is used, whether the MCP server is enabled and whether its write (export) tools are enabled, the version of the application and the environment (container, Kubernetes or plain java).
+No diary content, product names, tool calls or MCP queries are ever sent.
 Feel free to audit the code yourself [here](./src/main/java/dev/itobey/adapter/api/fddb/exporter/service/telemetry/TelemetryService.java).
 If you still have any concerns, feel free to contact me or open an issue.